christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Fig. 1.3.
 L. Rhoemetalces I, king of Bosphorus.
 R. Emperor Augustus (Octavian).
 Talces = the Thracian word for "king" or "ruler".
 Rhoemetalces = "king of Rhoeme", or "king of Rome" in ancient Thracian.
 This coin proves the Thracians of the Bosporus called their king "King of Rome" while ruling from the Crimean shore.
 Rhoemetalces I was of the Sabeanus lineage (https://en.rodovid.org/wk/Person:401249).
 The "Sabeanus" clan is the historical Sapaean dynasty of Thrace who ruled the the Sapaean kingdom  "Sabeanus" is a Latinized form of "Sapaean".
 The historical cognomen "Sabinus" is a direct Roman translation of this tribal identity, meaning "of the Sabine" or "a Sabine".
 This is where the connection to the Flavian dynasty becomes clear.
 What the Flavian historians presented as a humble Italian origin ("Sabine") was actually a carefully constructed linguistic cover for their true Thracian-Phrygian-Pahlava identity.
 The root of their name, "Sapae-", is a direct linguistic reflex of the god's name Sabazios.
 Emperor Augustus was known to the Greeks as Sebastos (https://en.wikipedia.org/wiki/Sebastos).
 Rhoemetalaces I was married to Pythodorida of Pontus.
 (The title Augustus actually comes from Sauromatian Aspurgos (“Horse-King”, from Iranian "aspa") → Aspur-g → Augur-stus → Augustus, which is similar to Agrippa.
 It basically means “the cavalry commander”.
 Aspurgus = Augustus = Sabazios (the horse king).
 That is why Augustus was called Sebastos to the Greeks)

 ![Fig.1.4](/images/PolemonI2.jpg){:width="400px"}\
 Fig. 1.4.
 Coin depicting Marcus Antonius Polemon I, king of Pontus which was the kingdom next to the Bosphoran Kingdom.
 The star also appears on coins of emperor Augustus.
 Marcus Antonius Polemon I was married to Dynamis and Pythodorida of Pontus.
 His brother was Marcus Antonius Polemon Pythodoros (Polemon II of Pontus) and Polemon I's son with Pythodorida of Pontus was Zeno-Artaxias III.
 His name itself encodes Mark Antony's lineage.
+Polemon and Ptolemy are the exact same title meaning "War-Lord".

 ![Fig.1.5](/images/PtolemyXIIIArchelaus.jpg){:width="400px"}